qxxxb/stdlinux-dotfiles/GUIDE.md

 [jeng.28@cse-std9 lab1]$
 ```

-I don't like how it doesn't show full path (i.e. `~/Programs/cse-2421/lab1`
+I don't like how it doesn't the show full path (i.e. `~/Programs/cse-2421/lab1`
 instead of `lab1`).
 I also prefer to have plenty of colors and other information
 in my command prompt.